Changing topic bias in biomedical science maps by linking documents through alternative data sources: policy documents, patents, authors, Facebook, and Twitter: Methods

 \subsubsection{Topic category Purity profiles}

-The second operationalization of "benefit" is if a topic category ranks among the higher-performing categories in clustering effectiveness within the external source (either the Pure or Mixed network), but not within the text similarity network (the BERT network).
-We answer this question by comparing the clustering effectiveness of all topic categories within each network.

-The topic Purity profile defined in subsection \ref{subsection:Topic Purity profiles} represents the clustering effectiveness of individual topics in a given network.
-However, in the current subsection we need to define a representation at the level of topic categories.
-To achieve this, we introduce the concept of "topic category Purity profile".
-We create a different Purity profile for each Size bin, because higher Size bins require higher NSC values and achieve higher Purity.
-Without separating by Size bin, comparisons between topic categories would be affected by which topic category has larger topics.
+The second operationalization was if the clustering effectiveness of the topic category in the external source (either the Pure, Mixed or BERT network) is higher than the other topic categories in the same external source.
+To compare topic categories within a network we create a topic category Purity profile for each of their Size bins, and only compare profiles with the same Size bin.
+To create the Purity profile of a topic category at a given Size bin, we first obtain its Purity and NSC values for each Resolution.
+However, Purity and NSC values are only defined for topics, not for topic categories, so we define the Purity and NSC values of a topic category at a given Size bin and Resolution values as the median Purity and NSC of the topics of that topic category in that Size bin and at that Resolution.

-The Purity profile is a series of NSC–Purity value pairs, where the NSC values are a consecutive sequence of integers that go from $1$ to $N$. $N$ is calculated the same as in equation \ref{equation:profile}, but $S$ is not the size of the topic but the size of the Size bin, which we define as the average between the lower and upper bound of the Size bin (e.g. for the Size bin 41-80, $S=60$, and if $Cov=0.25$, then $N=3$).
+Then, to build the topic category Purity profile, we use the Purity and NSC values following the same protocol that we did for building the Purity profiles of topics, with the difference that to calculate the $N$ of the Purity profile (i.e. the highest NSC value in the profile) in Equation \ref{equation:profile} we replace $|D_M|$ with $S$, which is the average between the lower and upper bound of a Size bin (e.g. for Size bin 41–80, $S=60$, and if $Cov=0.25$, then $N=3$).

-To assign Purity values to the NSC values, we do the following: For each clustering solution, we average the Purity values and the NSC values of all the topics that belong to the topic category and Size bin.
-Then, for each NSC in the Purity profile, we assign a Purity value using the same interpolation method described in subsection \ref{subsection:Topic Purity profiles}, using the averaged NSC–Purity pairs obtained from the clustering solutions.
-It is worth mentioning that we also considered using topic category Purity profiles instead of topic Purity profiles for the first operationalization of benefit, but we found that the results from this approach provided us with less nuanced information than the one we ultimately used.

-To answer our operationalization of benefit, we first identify which topic categories are among the higher-performing categories in each network.
-We take all the topic category Purity profiles for a given network within the same Size bin, and for each NSC value, we identify the topic categories that rank among the top third based on Purity.
-We then calculate, for each topic category, the fraction of NSC values for which it is among the top third.
-Figure \ref{figure:Diagram on the representation of results.}B shows an example diagram of how we calculate this value.
-This fraction, averaged across all Size bins of the topic category, is referred to as the "top third count".